 On top of that, she’s handling her reaction poorly.
 She isn’t, for example, attempting a reasoned argument against buying blocks – maybe, “I know you want to make good choices for Baby, but I’m concerned it’s going too far – I’d like some leeway to have a little fun.”
 That’s something you can work with, even if you strongly disagree.
 Instead she’s sniping and undermining.
 You can’t work with that.

 You can neutralize this.
 It takes time, though, plus patience, compassion, careful battle-choosing, and full spousal cooperation.
-That’s because you need to:• Understand that people who lash out usually feel wounded themselves.
-Confused, too – new baby means new feelings for all.
+That’s because you need to:

 You and your husband are in charge.
 Good bosses are flexible, fair, fierce.